 And the best time of day?

-My recommendation is to set aside some time first thing in the morning to walk around High Line Park at your leisure, as the track is narrow and it is a very popular place that tends to get crowded easily (especially in the evenings and on weekends) in some sections you may feel like you are dodging people instead of walking.
+My recommendation is to set aside some time first thing in the morning to walk around High Line Park at your leisure, as the track is narrow and it is a very popular site that tends to get crowded easily (especially in the evenings and on weekends) in some sections you may feel like you are dodging people rather than strolling.

 In addition to enjoying nature, outdoor art and a nice walk, High Line Park also organizes astronomy events, pilates or free guided tours given by volunteers.
 You can see the calendar of activities and all the park's news on the official High Line website.

-Of course they do!
-They'll love to have some time to play, and High Line also hosts special events for the little ones.
+Of course it is!
+They will love to have some time to play and there are special events for the little ones at the High Line.

 - Start: 34th St (subway: 34th St - Hudson Yards)